moosa-r/rbioapi/README.md

 # Design philosophy of rbioapi

--   The functions’ structure should be **consistent** across all databases and services.
-Meaning that there should not be any learning effort when using functions communicating with dif-ferent web services.
+-   The structure of functions should be consistent across all data-bases and services.
+This means that, using functions to communicate with different web services should not require new learning and/or training.

--   The package’s interface should be a simple **plugging of values** in a function’s arguments and running the code.
+-   Using the package should entail simple plugging of values into a function’s arguments and running the code.

 -   No function should explicitly demand the user to run another function beforehand.

--   The functions’ names and arguments should be as **faithful** as possible to the original API resources.
-This is to ensure that the users could conveniently establish links between rbioapi and the web service. rbioapi should be an interface to the API service, nothing more or less.
+-   The functions’ organization, names, and arguments should be as faithful as possible to the original API resources.

--   The package should be easy to **expand and contribute**.
-To this goal, exported functions should have a template-based structure and the internal functions should have a hierarchical organization with only a subset of them needed by the contributors.
+-   The package should be scalable and easy to collaborate.
+To this end, exported functions should have a template-based structure and the internal functions should have a hierarchical organization with only a subset of them needed by the contributors.

--   **Beginner users** should conveniently use rbioapi and they should be completely insulated from any technicalities.
-To name a few
+-   Beginner users should be able to conveniently use rbioapi and be completely insulated from any technicalities.

-    examples: To prevent errors, user-input argu-ments should be vigorously checked.
-Informative messages, warnings, and errors should be produced.
-If a server returns an error in a particular format, the server’s error response should be parsed.
-The package should internally and grace-fully handle failure events such as connection loss.
-Saving files such as raw server’s response should be easy, yet moni-tored by the package.
-Altering the package options should be readily accessible.
+-   The functions’ documentations should be extensive, self-contained, with working examples, and integrated with the corresponding web services in terms such as citing information or links to guides.
+In addition to the main vignette article, each supported database or web service should have its own vignette articles.

 # Naming conventions